Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsubsection{Gauge Bosons-Dark Matter Interaction}

-We aim to investigate the annihilation of dark matter particles into standard model ones.
+We aim to investigate the annihilation of DM particles into SM ones.
 Specifically, we consider the pairs ($v_{0}v_{0}$), for which such annihilation occurs.
 The most important contributions come from processes involving the exchange of $\gamma$, $Z$, $W^{\pm}$ bosons, having in their initial states ($v_{0}v_{0}$) , ($v_{0}a_{0}$), or ($v_{+}v_{-}$) pairs.
 Our approach involves deriving an effective action that accurately describes these pairs.
 For this purpose, we define the following vector:

 The disparity in the normalization of the first component in \eqref{vectornonrel} arises from the fact that they pertain to states composed of two identical particles.
 The effective action is as follows: